criswell/uca-gpl/README.md

 ### Using the build chroot script                              {#chroot}

-Included in the repository is a script which will set up a chroot build and development environment in either a Debian/Ubuntu install, or a openSUSE/SLES install.
-The script's name is
-"build_chroot.sh", and takes a single parameter specifying the path to the chroot to build, e.g.:
+Included in the repository is a script which will set up a chroot build and development environment in either a Debian/Ubuntu install, a Red Hat derived install (such as CentOS, RHEL, or Fedora), or an openSUSE/SLES install.
+The script's name is "build_chroot.sh", and takes a single parameter specifying the path to the chroot to build, e.g.:

         # ./build_chroot.sh /path/to/work/chroots/lucid-buildenv